vmimicrobiome/vmimicrobiome.github.io/index.md

      --output-path 1_0_input_seqs.qza
 ```

-**There are other options for inputting sequences**, check the `QIIME2 documentation <https://docs.qiime2.org/2018.8/tutorials/importing/>`_ if these don't fit your data
+**There are other options for inputting sequences** :
+check the [QIIME2 documentation](https://docs.qiime2.org/2018.8/tutorials/importing/) if these don't fit your data

 Importing, Demultiplexing, and Sequence Quality Control